flopgov/flopradioapp/README.md

 flopgov x wearefloptropica

 *This app may not work on untested versions.
 Before you install the app, we recommend you update your device.

+Disclaimer: iPhone, iPad, and macOS are trademarks of Apple Inc., registered in the U.S. and other countries.
+This project is not affiliated with or endorsed by Apple.